KimSung-gon/Ramdisk_mq/README.md

 For evaluate blk-mq's scalability, need to implement new Ram based block device using blk-mq.
 As a result, We are implementing Ramdisk_MQ.

-We will upload specific code when we eliminate critical bugs.
+We made specific code by changing exist code which merged ramdisk and block layer multi queue on kernel 5.0 when we eliminate critical bugs.

 reference : https://github.com/gurugio/mybrd/